1974–75 Portland Trail Blazers season

-The 1974–75 season was the fifth season of the Portland Trail Blazers in the National Basketball Association (NBA).
-After a 27–55 record the previous season, the Blazers earned the #1 pick in the 1974 NBA Draft, and made perhaps the most important selection in franchise history: Hall of Famer Bill Walton out of UCLA.
+The 1974–75 Portland Trail Blazers season was the fifth season of the Portland Trail Blazers in the National Basketball Association (NBA).
+After a 27–55 record the previous season, the Blazers earned the #1 pick in the 1974 NBA draft, and made perhaps the most important selection in franchise history: Hall of Famer Bill Walton out of UCLA.

 In three years of varsity competition, Walton led UCLA to two NCAA championships and 88 consecutive wins, smashing the 60-game streak set by Bill Russell's teams at the University of San Francisco.
 Walton also set UCLA's career assists record, which left observers declaring him the best passing center in the history of the game.

 Injuries would limit Walton to just 35 games in his rookie year, but nevertheless the Blazers challenged for a playoff spot for the first time in franchise history.
 The Blazers fell just two games short with a 38–44 record.

 Offseason

-NBA Draft
+NBA draft

 Note: This is not a complete list; only the first two rounds are covered, as well as any other picks by the franchise who played at least one NBA game.